First Messenian War

 The First Messenian War was a war between Messenia and Sparta.
 It began in 743 BC and ended in 724 BC, according to the dates given by Pausanias.

 The war continued the rivalry between the Achaeans and the Dorians that had been initiated by the purported Return of the Heracleidae.
 Both sides utilized an explosive incident to settle the rivalry by full-scale war.
 The war was prolonged into 20 years.
 The result was a Spartan victory.
 Messenia was depopulated by emigration of the Achaeans to other states.
 Those who did not emigrate were reduced socially to helots, or serfs.
-Their descendants were held in hereditary servitude for centuries until the Spartan state finally needed them for defense.
+Their descendants were held in hereditary servitude for centuries, until the collapse of the Spartan state in 370 BC.

 Dates

 Pausanias' standard dates

 Pausanias says that the opening campaign was a surprise attack on Ampheia by a Spartan force commanded by Alcmenes, Agiad king of Sparta, in the second year of the 9th Olympiad.
 The end of the war was the abandonment of Mt.
 Ithome in the first year of the 14th Olympiad.
 The time of the war is so clearly fixed at 743/742 BC through 724/722 BC that other events in Greek history are often dated by it.
 Pausanias evidently had access to a chronology of events by Olympiad.
 The details of the war are not so certain but Pausanias gives an evaluation of his two main sources, the epic poem by Rianos of Bene for the first half and the prose history of Myron of Priene for the second half.
 Nothing survives now of the sources except fragments.